 - A Scots Song in Schools project called Finding Our Voices in partnership with Local Voices and the Scots Language Centre.
-A number of school classes in Dundee, Angus and East Fife will participate in workshops involving archive Scots recordings.
+A number of school classes in Dundee, Angus and East Fife are participating in workshops involving archive Scots recordings.

 - ‘Hear Here‘ with the Scottish Graduate School for Arts and Humanities: researcher residencies in sound collections based in Perth & Kinross, near Dumfries and in Oban

 - A project to co-create podcasts featuring archive audio recordings from Helmsdale, Orkney, Glasgow and Fife and the voices and interpretation of local communities – working title Unheard Of.